-Welcome to a sneak preview of my Book, due out in late 2020!
+Welcome to a sneak preview of my Book, due out in mid 2021!

 Read on for the welcoming excerpt.

-Sign up here to receive more advance excerpts, later this autumn.
+Sign up here to receive more advance excerpts.

 For more than 20 years, I have earned my living by wiggling my fingers and blowing into an expensive wooden stick with lots of metal keys and a complicated reed.

 As a professional musician having trained at some of the finest institutions and competed on the world’s stage in the form of orchestral auditions in Canada, the USA, Europe, and the UK, you might assume that I know how to be calm under pressure.

 I am pretty good at handling pressure now—but I wasn’t always.
 In fact, it took me a decade or so of really thinking about it and studying it to figure it out.
 Could be that I’m slower than average… could also be that I am perfectly normal!
 Did you know, actually, that 98% of professional orchestral musicians get nervous?